 Container Service for Kubernetes (ACK) allows you to mount and use isolated Apsara File Storage NAS (NAS) volumes that are managed by Container Network File System (CNFS).
-Each isolated NAS volume is mapped to a directory in a NAS file system managed by CNFS.
-These volumes are independent of and isolated from each other.
-When you want to mount different directories in a NAS file system to multiple Kubernetes applications or pods, you can use CNFS to manage isolated NAS volumes.
-This topic describes how to use CNFS to manage isolated NAS volumes.
+In multi-tenant or other scenarios that require data isolation, you can map each directory in a NAS file system to a NAS volume managed by CNFS and mount the NAS volume to an application or pod.
+This allows you to mount different directories to different applications or pods because these volumes are independent of and isolated from each other.
+In this topic, StatefulSets are used as an example to describe how to use CNFS to manage isolated NAS volumes.

 Prerequisites